yanbmia/cooking-p5/README.md

    ```
    Then visit `http://localhost:8000`

-## 📝 Credits
+## Credits

 Game assets include custom graphics and sound effects for an immersive cooking experience.

----

-Made with ❤️ and p5.js
+This was a group assignment made for a undergrad course.